psavidis/resume/README.md

 - Because I _can_ 😎
 - Why not 🙃

-The above reasons made me contemplate of requirements for my project.
+The above made me contemplate of requirements for my project.

 ### Functional Requirements: